-It’s fun, it helps create a community, it can improve gym adherence, which ultimately improves cohesiveness.
+It’s fun, it helps create a community, it improves member engagement, and can improve gym adherence, which ultimately improves cohesiveness.
 Happy members who are starting to see good results are more likely to stay members, which will help your business to stay afloat.
-A good gym community can also attract new members, helping your gym to expand and grow.
+A strong gym community can also attract new members, helping your gym to expand and grow.

 Copyright @ 2021 MoFit Technologies.
 All rights reserved.